microsoft/RecursiveExtractor/README.md

 # Feedback

-If you have any issues or feature requests please open a new [Issue](https://github.com/microsoft/RecursiveExtractor/issues/new)
+If you have any issues or feature requests you can open a new [Issue](https://github.com/microsoft/RecursiveExtractor/issues/new).

+If you have an archive you are having trouble parsing, please include it in your feedback.

 # Dependencies